frgomes/bash-scripts/README.md

 ### Additional tricks

-You may find useful to run something _before_ and/or something _after_ you load all scripts into your terminal session.
+You may find useful to run something _before_ and/or something _after_ you load [these] scripts [provided by this package] into your terminal session.

-To be more specific, my shell scripts and tricks have some dependencies from environment variables which may or may not be defined when these scripts are first loaded.
-If these environment variables are not loaded, some reasonable defaults are assumed but, given that you have chance to run things _before_ these scripts are loaded, you have chance to adjust things as your needs dictate.
-For example, if you have multiple workspaces, one per customer, or if you have special WiFi settings depending on the customer you are visiting... well... you have chance to adjust these details _before_ the scripts are loaded.
+This way, you can define defauls for environment variables before scripts run.
+You can also adjust keyboard configurations and other preferences after all scripts run.

 #### Actions before loading scripts

-Simply create a file named ``$HOME/.bashrc.scripts.before``, as the example below shows:
+Simply create a file named ``$HOME/.bashrc.scripts.before`` and it will be executed before [these] scripts [provided by this package] run.

+This is an example, provided under

 ```bash
 #!/bin/bash